ygt-mikekchar/applicative-kata/README.md

 Things like numbers tend to be functors because you can easily write `map` so that those conditions apply.

-You might be wondering, "Why is a functor a collection?"
-Imagine a single number as being a "collection" of one number.
+You might be wondering, "Why is a functor a container?"
+Imagine a single number as being a "container" of one number.
 We can also have a set of tuples: for example the set of `(0, 0), (0, 1), (1, 0), (1, 1)`.
 You can probably imagine that this is a functor as well because we can easily write `map` to work on each value in the tuple.
-The same goes for arrays, strings, and many other collections.
+The same goes for arrays, strings, and many other containers.

-That's why we say that a collection that implements `map` is a functor.
+That's why we say that a container that implements `map` is a functor.

 ### Step 7.
 What about `rand_char`?